Most Able

 Careers, Progression & Destinations - bespoke support and guidance

 The school aims to ensure that there is tailored support and guidance available to Most Able students regarding their progress and career aspirations.
-The KS3-4 Most Able Coordinator is available to Most Able students through the offer of regular ‘drop-in’ times.
+O flagship programme within the school is the ‘Oxbridge Preparation Pathway.’
+Most Able students embark on this tailored programme in Year 12 which supports students in three distinct phases:

 Reading, Vocabulary & Oracy - focus on advanced research skills